 WHAT PARTICIPANTS CAN EXPECT

 Participation involves psychiatric assessments, questionnaires, and MRI brain scans.
-Participants will also be asked to use the “Smiling Mind” mindfulness app for at least five minutes per day for four weeks and to take part in a video chat.
-After the use of the app for four weeks, your child will be asked to have an additional MRI.
+During a 1–2 hour initial baseline visit, your child will be asked to answer questions and the researchers will confirm that a parent or sibling has the diagnosis of bipolar disorder.
+Your child will also be asked to undergo two MRI brain scans as well as to use the “Smiling Mind” mindfulness app for at least five minutes per day for four weeks.
 During a two-month follow-up appointment, you and your child will complete additional questionnaires.

 IRB: STUDY19100162D- Brain Regulation of Emotion and Thoughts

 Danella M. Hafeman, MD, PhD, is an Assistant Professor of Psychiatry at the University of Pittsburgh in the Department of Psychiatry.
 Dr. Hafeman’s research focuses on youth with and at-risk for bipolar disorder.
 She is interested in understanding clinical and neural mechanisms of risk and resilience, with the goal of eventually preventing mood disorders in these youth.
 Clinically, she works as a child psychiatrist in the Child and Adolescent Bipolar Services clinic, where she evaluates and treats youth with and at-risk for bipolar disorder.